mwermert/Tetris_Engine/README.md

 ## Using this Code

-You are welcome to clone this code and use it if you would like to, but please make sure to credit me if you use this code in any work.
+You are welcome to clone this code and use it if you would like to, but please make sure to credit me if you use it in any work.

 ## Authors
   * Michael Wermert